 Social justice is the province of all lawyers, not just those who choose to specialize in this field.
 Public interest and social justice lawyers give voice in the legal system to marginalized, subordinated, and underrepresented clients and causes.
 Santa Clara University School of Law has chosen Public Interest and Social Justice Law as an area of excellence and specialization.

-Students need not earn a certificate in order to take advantage of the rich curriculum of public interest and social justice law courses where students gain the theoretical insight, practical knowledge, and skills training necessary to serve marginalized, subordinated, or underrepresented clients and causes.
-Some of the public interest and social justice law courses develop skills from other disciplines such as the social sciences.
-For example, students in the Law and Social Justice Seminar investigate social justice issues.
-For an introduction to approaching original research, please see Professor Jane Curry’s slide show presentation “Doing a Research Project” (PDF).
+Students need not earn a certificate in order to take advantage of the rich curriculum of where students gain the theoretical insight, practical knowledge, and skills training necessary to serve marginalized, subordinated, or underrepresented clients and causes.

-To Apply – Application due dates – November 21 (Dec.
-Grads) and March 29 (May Grads).
+To Apply: Application due dates – November 10 (Dec.
+Grads) and February 28 (May Grads).

-For questions regarding the Public Interest and Social Justice Law certificate program, students should contact either Professor Han or Professor Ridolfi.
+For questions regarding the Public Interest and Social Justice Law certificate program, students should contact Professor Kreitzberg.